CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-logicnow-backup-recovery.md

 ### Free Trial

-A risk-free, no credit card 30-day trial license is included with the Blueprint deployment.
+A risk-free, no credit card required, 30-day trial license is included with the Blueprint deployment.
 Users can try the software during that time period without restriction.